nortikin/sverchok/docs/nodes/solid/projection_trim_face.rst

   * **Parallel**.
 Parallel projection along a provided Vector.
 This option is the default one.
   * **Perspective**.
 Perspective projection from a provided origin point.
   * **Orthogonal**.
 Orthogonal projection (along surface's normals).
+  * **UV Trim**.
+Trim the surface by a curve(s) in U/V space of the surface.
+It is supposed that trimming curve lies in XOY plane.

 Outputs
 -------